-It's that time of the year again when we decide to host massive, last-minute parties, spend all day attempting to cook, and then panic at the last minute because we forget to set the table with more than just plates.
+It's that time of the year when we decide to host holiday parties and feasts, which inevitably means spending all day cooking (or attempting to), and then panic at the last minute because we forget to set the table with more than just plates.
 Just us?
+This year, brainstorm your tablescaping ahead of time instead of leaving all your best hosting tricks for the final hour.
+No matter if you're more of a rustic, woodsy kind of holiday decor person or you're into a more obviously festive vibe, we've got a holiday centerpiece for you.

-Keep on scrolling for a few of our favorite ideas.
+Keep scrolling for a few of our favorite holiday decorating ideas.
 And while you're at it, you might as well plan a menu and work through all the logistics.
-Don't leave everything to the day of or your future self will be very overwhelmed.
+Don't leave everything to the day of, or your future self will be very overwhelmed.

 Holly Jolly Eucalyptus